top of page

 As January is National Blood Donor Month, it is perfect timing to touch on some new GSRD History!
 Just last April, Health Canada approved the submission from Canadian Blood Services to remove the criteria specific to men who have sex with men, and the implementation of the sexual behavior-based screening criteria instead.
 The sexual behavior-based […]

-The CPHS wishes to remind everyone that January is Cervical Health Awareness Month, and that cervical health is a crucial problem for trans men and those who identify as genderqueer or nonconforming.
+The CPHS wishes to remind everyone that this January that cervical health is a crucial problem for trans men and those who identify as genderqueer or nonconforming.
 Cervical cancer can affect anyone, which puts many trans guys and genderqueer/gender nonconforming individuals at risk.
 However, due to pervasive discrimination from healthcare […]

 2022 Year in Review